Backblaze/B2_Command_Line_Tool/README.md

         Prints an URL that can be used to download the given file, if it is public.

+    b2 sync [--delete] [--hide] <source> <destination>

+        Uploads or downloads multiple files from source to destination.
+        One of the paths must be a local file path, and the other must be a B2 bucket path.
+Use "b2:<bucketName>/<prefix>" for B2 paths, e.g.
+        "b2:my-bucket-name/a/path/prefix/".

+        If the --delete or --hide flags are specified, destination files are deleted or hidden if not present in the source path.
+Note that files are matched only by name and size.

     b2 update_bucket <bucketName> <bucketType>